 After sustaining an injury from a fall from an elevated worksite, a Maryland resident will usually file a workers’ compensation claim to cover the cost of medical bills and lost wages.
 In 1902, Maryland was the first state to pass legislation creating a comprehensive workers’ compensation program.

 A significant advantage for injured individuals filing for workers’ compensation is that it is not necessary to prove any wrongdoing, negligence, or fault on the part of any other party.
 As long as the injury occurred at the worksite and during the course of employment, the claim should be approved.
 However, the process can be challenging to navigate.
 Our Maryland attorney will assist you in preparing and filing the proper documentation to ensure your claim is processed and your compensation awarded.
-If your claim is denied, the Law Offices of Randolph Rice will handle your appeal.
+If your claim is denied, Rice, Murtha & Psoras will handle your appeal.

 Workers’ compensation will provide a lifetime of coverage for medical expenses for an injured worker.
 However, in many instances, the benefits are not adequate to cover all of the related costs associated with a severe or debilitating injury.
 Unfortunately, the award for lost wages is capped.
 Furthermore, workers’ compensation does not award monetary benefits for noneconomic damages such as pain and suffering.
 Additionally, it generally prohibits a civil lawsuit against the employer to cover the additional expenses and losses.
 There are some rare circumstances where this prohibition could be overcome.
 For example, if the injury was the direct result of the deliberate and willful negligent conduct of the employer.
 We will thoroughly examine the facts of your claim and the nature of your accident to determine if your employer could be held liable for your damages.